Estimates based on EU/UK models and assuming >3 hours of active use per day.

 PS Now allows you to access hundreds of games quickly and can reduce the carbon footprint of using your console if you are streaming a game for a play time less than 4 to 5 hours compared to downloading and playing for a short time.

 *Downloading games with file size over 10 GB has lowest carbon emissions if played for over 3.5 hours overall.
-Discs and downloads have similar carbon impact when played for over 200 hours total, for file sizes of 10 GB and over.
+Discs and downloads have similar a carbon impact when played for over 200 hours total, for file sizes of 10 GB and over.

 These estimates include the carbon emissions produced when playing your console, as well as in the manufacturing of consoles and discs, transportation to retailers, delivery or collection from the store, and in the treatment of the products at end of life (e.g. recycling or disposal).

-They also include the carbon emissions produced from digital and network activities - from develop-ment of games and production of software, to internet data transmission and the energy consumed by servers used to run PS Network and PS Now.
+They also include the carbon emissions produced from digital and network activities — from development of games and production of software, to Internet data transmission and the energy consumed by servers used to run PS Network and PS Now.

-These estimates are based on a study using average European data but are representative for cloud streaming in other regions where PS Now is currently available.
+These estimates are based on a study using average European data, but are representative for cloud streaming in other regions where PS Now is currently available.

-These estimates will likely change in the future as the performance and efficiency of computing and Internet improves overtime time.
+These estimates will likely change in the future as the performance and efficiency of computing and the Internet improves over time.
 For example, the energy used to transmit data through the Internet is estimated to have halved every two years since 2000 (Aslan, et al. 2018).
 In addition, PlayStation Now is still a relatively new service, and we will continue to review the carbon impact and efficiency of gaming.